Malaysia And France Strengthen Defence Industry Ties With Landmark MoU Signing

 - Admin CDI

-On 9 July 2025, Malaysia’s Coalition of Defence Industry (CDI‑M) entered a pivotal agreement with three leading French defence industry associations—the French Association of Maritime Industries (GICAN), the Land and Air‑Land Defence & Security Industries Group (GICAT), and the Aeronautics & Space Industries Group (GIFAS)—in a significant move to elevate bilateral defence industrial collaboration.
+On 9 July 2025, Malaysia’s Coalition of Defence Industry (CDI‑M) entered a pivotal agreement with three leading French defence industry associations—the French Association of Maritime Industries (GICAN), the Land and Air-Land Defence & Security Industries Group (GICAT), and the Aeronautics & Space Industries Group (GIFAS).
+This significant move aims to elevate bilateral defence industrial collaboration.

-The signing ceremony, held in Paris, was hosted during Prime Minister Datuk Seri Anwar Ibrahim’s official visit to France and witnessed by Malaysia’s Defence Minister, Datuk Seri Mohamed Khaled bin Nordin.
+The signing ceremony took place in Paris during Prime Minister Datuk Seri Anwar Ibrahim’s official visit to France.
+It was witnessed by Malaysia’s Defence Minister, Datuk Seri Mohamed Khaled bin Nordin.

-The signing of this landmark MoU between the four parties in Paris today took place in the presence of the Malaysia’s Minister of Defence, Yang Berhormat Dato' Seri Mohamed Khaled bin Nordin who accompanied the Prime Minister of Malaysia, Yang Amat Berhormat Dato' Seri Anwar Bin Ibrahim on an official visit to France.
+The signing of this landmark MoU between the four parties in Paris occurred in the presence of Malaysia’s Minister of Defence, Yang Berhormat Dato' Seri Mohamed Khaled bin Nordin, who accompanied Prime Minister Anwar Ibrahim on this official visit.

 A Unified Vision for Innovation and Security

-The MoU lays out a comprehensive framework to strengthen cooperation in strategic sectors such as aerospace, maritime, land and defence systems, and advanced technologies.
+The MoU establishes a comprehensive framework to strengthen cooperation in strategic sectors such as aerospace, maritime, land and defence systems, and advanced technologies.
 Key objectives include:

 Exchange of technical and policy insights via seminars and dialogues